 Your submission will be reviewed by the Community Education Coordinator and selected based on a number of factors including, but not limited to: course interest, instructor experience and references. if selected, you will be contacted directly and invited to submit your detailed course information.

 Submit Your Course Information:

-The Fall 2014 Community Education course season runs from September 2 through December 12.
+The Community Education course season runs from September through December of each year.

 The following information will be required upon submitting the detailed Course Information Form: